SegiH/VerjIO_Excel_Report_Generator/README.md

 The return value will be one of the following:

-["OK","Somefilename.xlsx"] // Report was successfully created and the file was saved as Somefilename.xlsx ["OK-NODATA",""] // There was no data returned from the SQL query or table resource so the report was not generated ["ERROR","Error Message"] // An error occurred during the creation of the report
+["OK","Filename.xlsx"] // Report was successfully created and the file was saved as Filename.xlsx ["OK-NODATA",""] // There was no data returned from the SQL query or table resource so the report was not generated ["ERROR","Error Message"] // An error occurred during the creation of the report with the exact message provided

+Example 2: Nested tables

+    var reportObj = {
+          FileName: "TEST",
+          Sheets: [{
+               SheetName: "TEST",
+               SheetIndex: 0,
+               NestedTables:true,
+               ColumnHeadersParent: "User ID,Name,User name",
+               ColumnsParent: [["UserID","CHAR"],["RealName","CHAR"],["Username","CHAR"]],
+               SQLParent: "SELECT RealName,Username,UserID FROM Users",
+               DBConnectionParent: "ParentDBCOnnection",
+               ColumnHeadersChild: "Menu Name,Menu Description",
+               ColumnsChild: [["MenuName","CHAR"],["MenuDescription","CHAR"]],
+               SQLChild: "SELECT UserID,MenuName,MenuDescription FROM Menus_Auth",
+               DBConnectionChild: "ChildDBCOnnection",
+               JoinWhereClause: ["UserID",0], // Index 0 = column that links the 2 queries and 0 is the index of the column starting with 0 for the first column
+               ChildIndent: 1
+          },
+          ]
+     };
+     var result=createExcelReport(reportObj);

+In the example above, the generated Excel file will be named "Test as of 11-16-2020-09-20-10.xlsx".
+When using nested tables, you have to specify the column headers, columns, SQL and DB Connection for the parent and child tables.
+In addition you need to specify JoinWhereClause as an array with 2 values; the name of the column that joins the parent and child tables and the index in the parent column headers (ColumnsParent).
+If you want to shift the child table to the right (which I recommend because it makes it easier to read the data) you can set ChildIndent/

 ## General Tips
 1. The number of columns specified in ColumnHeaders must match the number of arrays provided in Columns or an error will be thrown.